yairchu/quartic/README.markdown

 Finding all three roots for `Complex Double`s isn't hard but I wanted to keep the code generic.

 For that a type-class providing primitive roots of unity would be required.
-The class providing the primitive square root of unity, `(-1)`, exists in Haskell and it is `Num`, but here we would need a primitive cubic root of unity..
+The class providing the primitive square root of unity, `(-1)`, exists in Haskell and it is `Floating`, but here we would need a primitive cubic root of unity..